JarbasAl/mycroft-catalan.conf/readme.md

 You can install [skill-news](https://github.com/JarbasLingua/skill-news), it will blacklist the default skill automatically and already supports catalan

+NOTE: this is temporary, once mycroft supports this i will deprecate this skill, but i intend to do this gracefully and whitelist the original again automatically, no action needed from your part

 ```
 msm install https://github.com/JarbasLingua/skill-news
 ```

 #### Configuring audio backend